Jump to the content of the page

 Automatic centering

-• videoXtens tracks at half crosshead speed via the connection to the crosshead, keeping the testing operation automatically in focus and making optimum use of the measuring range (larger measuring range possible).
+• The videoXtens tracks at half crosshead speed via connection to the crosshead (option), keeping the testing operation automatically in focus and making optimum use of the measuring range (larger measurement range possible).

-• This results in increased system measurement accuracy; the gauge marks shift less in the image and are captured in the center of the lens (low lens distortion).
+• This results in increased system accuracy, as the gauge marks shift less in the image and are captured in the center of the lens (low lens distortion).

 Testing without gauge marks

 • The innovative pattern-recognition algorithm allows virtual gauge marks to be applied to the specimen.
-The gauge marks can be changed retrospectively and re-calculated (Test Re-Run option).
-It doesn't get any more convenient!
+The gauge marks can be subsequently changed and recalculated (Test re-run option).
+It doesn't get any more operator-friendly than this!

 • The essential requirement is for a pattern on the specimen - either a natural pattern due to a structured surface or an artificial pattern which can quickly be applied using a marker spray or by stippling.